 Lisbon Agreement on Protection of Appellations of Origins and their Registrations

-Another addition to the above mentioned agreement was ‘Geneva Act of the Lisbon Agreement on Appellations of Origin and Geographical Indications’.
+Another addition to the above-mentioned agreement was the ‘Geneva Act of the Lisbon Agreement on Appellations of Origin and Geographical Indications’.
 It formally extends the protection to GIs.
 It also allows intergovernmental organizations to become parties.

-After going through above mentioned points, we can safely assume that GIs not only protect products and goods from infringement but is also a very lucrative source of generating profits.
+After going through the above-mentioned points, we can safely assume that GIs not only protect products and goods from infringement but is also a very lucrative source of generating profits.
 The flip side to this is that for a GI to generate revenue it should also be reasonably popular.

 The government should also take the initiative of identifying things that could GI tag and then educate the general public on how to utilize it.

-Even though, the government is doing its best to sensitize people about the benefits of GI, its still an uphill task for them.
+Even though the government is doing its best to sensitize people about the benefits of GI, it is still an uphill task for them.

 Another factor that affects the revenue is the quality of the product.
-Unlike in the EU, where the quality of the product is strictly monitored, here in India it is not the case.
-In India, there is no central agency which monitors the manufacturing and quality of products having the GI tag which leads to different quality of products under the same GI tag.
+Unlike in the EU, where the quality of the product is strictly monitored, it is not the same case in India.
+Here, there is no central agency that monitors the manufacturing and quality of products having the GI tag which results in different quality of products under the same GI tag.

 The government should educate people about the proper manufacturing process and quality control.
 It should also have strict guidelines in place to check that all the products having the GI tag are of uniform quality.